|

 - Remainder of 1779 spent in garrison at

-Stony Point, and Vereplanck, where the hard
+Stony Point, where the hard

 work performed by the regiment was